scriptPilot/app-framework/DOCUMENTATION.md

 #### Routing

-**App Framework** does support all possibilities for nested routing, described [here](http://framework7.io/vue/navigation-router.html).
+*App Framework* does support all possibilities for nested routing, described [for Framework7-Vue](http://framework7.io/vue/navigation-router.html).
 You have just to put the file name as component property, the page component will be imported automatically later on.

 *App Framework* completes and checks the *app/routes.json* file automatically on any test or build command.
 To disable the completion, set `completeRoutesFile: false` in the configuration file.